The Theology Programs at Pontifex University

 4. The data analysis must be as comprehensive as possible.

-5. The thesis or dissertation must produce new knowledge, or a different way of approaching a topic.
+5. The capstone paper or dissertation must produce new knowledge, or a different way of approaching a topic.

-6. The writing of the thesis or dissertation must follow Pontifex style.
+6. The writing of the capstone paper or dissertation must follow Pontifex’s style.

 Traditional - Seven Concentrations; Dogmatic Theology, Moral Theology, Theological Anthropology, Sacred Scripture, and General Theology.

-In addition to the courses below, at the end of the program the student will be required to take a comprehensive exam, and write a thesis.
+In addition to the courses below, at the end of the program the student will be required to complete a Capstone course consisting of a comprehensive exam and a final paper.

 Eight Required Courses for Dogmatic Theology, Moral Theology, Pastoral Studies, Theological Anthropology, Sacred Scripture, and General Studies in Theology